mhameedsarwar/pre-app/README.md

 # Practical React Essential

-This my practice app for the course
+This is my practice app for the course